open-traffic-generator/ixia-c/docs/prerequisites.md

 * `ixia-c-protocol-engine`: Each instance requires 4 dedicated CPU cores and 1GB dedicated RAM per port.

-For more granularity on resource requirements for advanced deployments, see [Resource requirement for advanced deployments](reference_advanced_deployments.md).
+For more granularity on resource requirements for advanced deployments, see [Resource requirements](reference/resource-requirements.md).

 ### OS and Software